davidhartsough/writings/src/markdown/readable.md

 ### Understand to be understood

-Upon closer inspection, you realize that you have to know: (1) who your reader is, and (2) how to write readable and understandable posts.
+Upon closer inspection, you need to know: (1) who your reader is, and then (2) how to write posts that will be readable and understandable to them.

-Now this process involves more complex steps:
+Now this process involves more nuanced steps:

 1. Ensure **you** understand _your readers_. ("Who is reading my writing?")
 2. Ensure **your readers** understand _you_. ("Will they understand my writing?")

 If you understand your readers, then you can write in a way that your readers understand you.

-Revision involves turning your writing into something that: (1) _can_ be read and _will_ be read, and (2) is _understanding_ and _understandable_.

-And understanding your reader requires you to form an accurate mentalization/representation of them.
+Thus, good writing: (1) _can_ be read and _will_ be read, and (2) is _understanding_ and _understandable_.
+But good _understanding_ requires you to form an accurate mentalization/representation of your readers.

 ## Reader Representation